 During the Christmas season, students, faculty and staff come together to brighten the holidays for less fortunate members of the Baton Rouge community.
 Dozens of families are adopted each year through the Catholic Charities’ Community Comes Together for Christmas program.
 Other groups that benefit from the generosity of the SJA community are Myriam’s House, Bishop Ott Shelter, St. Vincent de Paul Sweet Dreams, Boys Hope Girls Hope, Grandparents Raising Grandchildren and elderly citizens in need.

 Throughout the school year, SJA continues its mission to help fight hunger in Baton Rouge by providing brown bag lunches – or Sticker Sacks – to St. Vincent de Paul every Tuesday.
-Beginning with the start of the 2013-2014 academic year, members of the SJA community have made between 200 and 250 sacks each Tuesday.
+Since the start of the 2013-2014 academic year, members of the SJA community have made between 200 and 250 sacks each Tuesday.

-New this spring, the Congregation of St. Joseph hosted Serve with the Sisters, inviting the Academy community to serve the dear neighbor at a variety of venues throughout Baton Rouge.
+In the spring of 2018, the Congregation of St. Joseph hosted Serve with the Sisters, inviting the Academy community to serve the dear neighbor at a variety of venues throughout Baton Rouge.
 Hearts United: CSJ Service Day celebrated the 10th anniversary of the founding of the new congregation from seven formerly independent communities.
 Sisters, CSJ Associates, SJA faculty/staff, students and parents spent the day at several volunteer sites, including St. Vincent de Paul’s Bishop Ott Sweet Dreams Shelter, the St. Vincent de Paul Dining Room, Greater Baton Rouge Food Bank and THRIVE Academy.